andcorduri/RDP-model/README.md

 # RDP-model

-These Mathematica Notebooks were used to perform calculations for the paper: "Equibiaxial elongation of entangled polyisobutylene melts: Experiments and theoretical predictions"
+These Mathematica Notebooks were used to perform calculations for the paper: "Equibiaxial elongation of entangled polyisobutylene melts: Experiments and theoretical predictions".

 The authors of the paper are: Seyed Mahmoud Arzideh, Andrés Córdoba, Jeffrey G. Ethier, Jay D. Schieber, and David C. Venerus.